Minnesota House passes tax bill, rebate checks included

 House Republicans meanwhile, argue Democrats are actually increasing taxes.

-The legislation will create a new child tax credit of up to $1,750 per child and expand the K-12 Education Credit of up to $1,500 per child.
+The legislation will create a new child tax credit of up to $1,750 per child for households making $35,000 a year and gradually phasing out on incomes up to $96,250.
+The bill would also expand the K-12 Education Credit to $1,500 per child.

 Households with dependents will receive an additional $260 for each dependent up to three dependents, which will phase out at $75,000 for single and married separate filers, $150,000 for married joint, head of household, and qualifying widow filers.